vulus98/Rethinking-attention/README2.md

 If you have access to a cluster with slurm running, there are some convenience scripts in the `submission_scripts` folder.

-### Architectures exploration
+### Architecture exploration

-The optuna package was used to perform a randomized grid search with a manually defined search spaceto find a good architecture that could substitute the attention blocks for all three approaches of layer replacement (`ALR`, `ALRR`, `ELR`) as well as for the replacement of the whole encoder.
+The optuna package was used to perform a randomized grid search with a manually defined search space to find a good architecture that could substitute the attention blocks for all three approaches of layer replacement (`ALR`, `ALRR`, `ELR`) as well as for the replacement of the whole encoder.
 The best performing architectures are used in the following steps to train FFN that simulate the substituted blocks.